Nearsightedness in Materials with Indirect Band Gaps: Numerical Experiments

-Nevertheless, our results also show that there is a significant pre-asymptotic regime that is not described by our analysis, but which captures relevant scales.
-We are unaware of a technique to explain the decay in this regime.
+To further substantiate our conclusions, we provide an example from real systems with a small $\gap$ in the next section.

 The system we investigate here is an antifluorite-type compounds, a well-known semiconductor used in thermoelectric applications, characterized by a small indirect band gap.
 We conduct tests using the package $\mathsf{DFTK.jl}$ \cite{herbst2021dftk}, a library of Julia routines for working with plane-wave density-functional theory algorithms.
-Although the discussion in the paper focuses on the tight binding model, the property of locality is not limited to this model.
+Although the discussion in the paper focuses on the tight binding model, the property of locality is not limited to this.
 Similar results can be found in \cite{benzi2013decay, jewski2004exact, prodan2005nearsightedness}.

 The energy bands for ${\rm Mg_2Si}$ are presented in \Cref{fig:gap_bz}.
-The extrema of valence and conduction bands occur at the point $\Gamma$ and $\rm X$ respectively, which results in a small indirect band gap around 0.21 $eV$.
+The extrema of valence and conduction bands occur at the point $\Gamma$ and $\rm X$ respectively, which results in a small $\gap$ around 0.21 $eV$.
 However, the $\Gap$ is relatively large around 1.8 $eV$.

 We use a supercell model consisting of $4 \times 4 \times 4$ unit cells to verify the nearsightedness and strong locality.
 To make the results more convincing, we also present the corresponding tests for $\rm C$.
-Figures (a) to (d) display the decay in homogeneous systems and the perturbed ones with infinity norm of $\ep = 0.01$.
-The results confirm to a surprising degree that our analysis is applicable to systems of this significantly increased complexity.
+In \Cref{fig:Mg2Si_weak}, (a) to (d) display the decay in homogeneous systems and the perturbed ones with infinity norm of $\ep = 0.01$.

 Finally, we examine the strong locality of $\rm{Mg_2Si}$ and $\rm C$ by evaluating the energy Hessian in homogeneous systems, which we computed using the finite difference of site forces $[F(\dmr)]_i, i \in \Lambda$, defined by